SuperOfficeDocs/superoffice-docs/user-guide/en/person/gdpr/privacy-source-add.md

 4. If you selected the option above, you must select a template for the confirmation to be sent to the contact.

     Only document templates where the option **Privacy e-mail template** has been activated, are available in the list.
-See [Add a document template][1].
+[How to dd a document template][1].

 5. Type in a description of the item in the **Description** field.